Merkel leaves door open to German counter-bid for Kuka

-BEIJING, June 13 (Reuters) - German Chancellor Angela Merkel signalled on Monday that she would not try to prevent a Chinese takeover of German robot maker Kuka but also left the door open to German firms making a counter-offer.
+BEIJING (Reuters) - German Chancellor Angela Merkel signaled on Monday that she would not try to prevent a Chinese takeover of German robot maker Kuka but also left the door open to German firms making a counter-offer.

 Augsburg-based Kuka is the target of a takeover bid by Chinese home appliance maker Midea.
 The offer has fanned a furious debate over Chinese takeovers in Europe, with some German politicians calling for tougher restrictions.